Matthew Grocoff: Living Community Challenge and Veridian at County Farm

 Grocoff is developing one of the world's first projects to register for the Living Community Challenge.
-Veridian at County Farm is repurposing the site of a former youth prison adjacent to the 130 acre County Farm Park in Ann Arbor, Michigan.
-Living Community Challenge is a certification of the International Living Future Institute intended to bring the Living Building Challenge to the community scale.
+The Living Community Challenge is a certification of the International Living Future Institute intended to bring the Living Building Challenge to the community scale.

 The development is targeted to be a mixed-income net zero energy community: 100% all-electric, powered by solar, with resilient energy storage and no gas lines or combustion appliances.
+Grocoff's project, Veridian at County Farm, is repurposing the site of a former youth prison adjacent to the 130 acre County Farm Park in Ann Arbor, Michigan.
 Veridian at County Farm was among 100 projects worldwide highlighted in the Local Projects Challenge at the 2020 World Urban Forum 10 in Abu Dhabi as part of the United Nations program for Accelerating the UN Sustainable Development Goals.

 Mission Zero House

 Grocoff first gained national attention for the rehabilitation of his Victorian-era Mission Zero house in Ann Arbor, Michigan.
 Built in 1901, the home is considered the oldest home in America to achieve net zero energy.
 The Atlantic Magazine called the work "sustainable perfection".
-The home is featured on the cover of the book No Regrets Remodeling: How to Create a Comfortable, Healthy Home That Saves Energy.
+The home is featured on the cover of the book, No Regrets Remodeling: How to Create a Comfortable, Healthy Home That Saves Energy.

 In 2013, Grocoff and his company THRIVE partnered with BLUElab from the University of Michigan College of Engineering and offered his home as community testbed for net zero water and restoration of ecological water flow to pre-development conditions.
 The project is the first Cold Climate home certified as a Net Zero Energy Building under the Living Building Challenge, which is based on actual rather than anticipated performance.

 Grocoff calls the home "Mission Zero House" in honor of Ray Anderson, founder and chairman of Interface, Inc., who, in 1994, pledged that his multi-national carpet company would meet a "Mission Zero" goal to eliminate any negative impact it may have on the environment by the year 2020.